Firearm: Automatic

 Automatic is a firearm action that uses the same automated action cycling as semi-automatic, but continues to do so for as long as the trigger is actuated, until the trigger is let go of or the firearm is depleted of available ammunition.
 The excess energy released from a discharged cartridge is used to load a new cartridge into the chamber, then igniting the propellant and discharging said new cartridge by delivering a hammer or striker impact on the primer.
 Automatic firearms are further defined by the type of cycling principles used, such as recoil operation (uses energy from the recoil to cycle the action), blowback (uses energy from the cartridge case as it is pushed by expanding gas), blow forward (use propellant gas pressure to open the breech), or gas operation (uses high-pressure gas from a fired cartridge to dispose of the spent case and load a new cartridge).

+Examples of automatic firearms include the Lewis gun, M2 Browning, & M60.

 Burst

-Burst is a fire mode of some semi-automatic and automatic firearms that fires a predetermined amount of rounds—usually two or three—in the same manner as automatic fire.
+Burst is a fire mode of some automatic firearms that fires a predetermined amount of rounds—usually two or three—in the same manner as automatic fire.
 Depending on the firearm, a single trigger actuation may fire the full burst of rounds, or it must be depressed for the entire discharge, with a single pull of the trigger firing a single round or an incomplete burst.
-Most firearms with burst capabilities have it as a fire mode secondary to semi-automatic and automatic.
+Most firearms with burst capabilities have it as a fire mode secondary to semi-automatic or full-automatic.
+In most countries, including the United States, burst-fire weapons are considered to be a type of machine gun and are regulated as such, in the U.S. any firearm that fires more than one round with a single trigger actuation is a machine gun as defined by the National Firearms Act of 1934 and Title II of the Gun Control Act of 1968.

+Examples of burst fire weapons include the M16A4 & M4 carbine.

 Selective fire

 Selective fire or select fire is the capability of a firearm to have its fire mode adjusted between semi-automatic, burst, or automatic.
 The modes are chosen by means of a fire mode selector, which varies depending on the weapon's design.
 The presence of selective-fire modes on firearms allows more efficient use of ammunition for specific tactical needs, either precision-aimed or suppressive fire.
 Selective fire is most commonly found on assault rifles and submachine guns.

+Examples of selective fire weapons include the M16A1 (SEMI/FULL), M16A2 (SEMI/BURST), M4 (SEMI/BURST), M4A1 (SEMI/FULL), & MP5A4 (SEMI/BURST/FULL).